Life After Death

 “Life After Death” by Brie Barbee

 I didn’t expect it to be so boring when you died.
-But then again, I wasn’t even sure there was going to be an afterlife when I died, so everything that came after that was a bit of shock anyway.
-I definitely wasn’t expecting to wait in a crowded lobby to get my job assignment, though, like a DMV for ghosts that somehow managed to be worse than the original, or the fact that ghosts even have jobs when we don’t need to sleep or eat.
-But the weirdest part about being dead is how much everyone tries to pretend like they aren’t.
+Then again, I wasn’t even sure there was going to be an afterlife, so everything that came after that was a bit of shock anyway.
+I definitely wasn’t expecting to wait in a crowded lobby to get my job assignment, though, like a DMV for ghosts that somehow managed to be worse than the original, or the fact that ghosts even had jobs when we don’t need to eat or sleep.
+But the weirdest part about being dead is how much everyone around me tried to pretend like they weren’t.

 I think I’m one of the exceptions, because I didn’t die particularly young or after years wasting away, yet I still managed to look normal.
-An aneurysm at 46 is what got me, or at least that’s what the paperwork they handed me when I first came to said.
+An aneurysm at 46 is what got me, or at least that’s what the paperwork they handed me said when I first came to.

 When you can’t eat, sleep, have children, or age — or do any of the things that tend to define your humanity, there’s not much to do as a ghost, which is why the dead like to pretend they’re still alive.
 It’s why we have jobs and talk the way we do.
 Commenting on the weather is a far more common greeting around these parts than “hello,” even though there is no weather to comment on.